St Leger Preview, Tips, Runners & Trends (St Leger Festival)

 St Leger Trainer Statistics

-The leading trainer in the St Leger over the last 20 renewals is A P O'Brien who has won the race six times with those six winners coming from Scorpion (2005), Leading Light (2013), Capri (2017), Kew Gardens (2018), Continuous (2023) and Jan Brueghel (2024).
-Other trainers who have recorded multiple wins in the St Leger are John Gosden (4 wins) and Roger Varian (2 wins).
-There is one trainer who has not had the best of times in the St Leger, Andrew Balding has sent a total of 10 runners to the race without recording any wins.
+The leading trainer in the St Leger over the last 20 renewals is A P O'Brien, who has won the race six times, with those six winners coming from Scorpion (2005), Leading Light (2013), Capri (2017), Kew Gardens (2018), Continuous (2023) and Jan Brueghel (2024).
+The only other trainer to have recorded multiple wins in the St Leger is Roger Varian (2 wins).
+There is one trainer who has not had the best of times in the St Leger; Andrew Balding has sent a total of 10 runners to the race without recording any wins.

-Here are some of the top St Leger trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the St Leger trainer statistics over the last 20 renewals for trainers who have entries in the 2025 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 TrainerR-W-PWinEW